 The home range of a brumby herd may vary between 1 to 20 square kilometres depending on the available food and water and herd size.
 Herds move from place to place depending on the weather and the availability of food.
 They can travel up to 50 km a day in search of food and water.

 Brumby Diet What do Brumbies Eat?

-Brumbies prefer to eat grass.
-They also eat broad-leaf plants, wood, bark, stems, seeds, grains, and nuts.
-They have a single small stomach.
+Brumbies feed on grasses and various plants, including leaves, stems, bark, seeds, grains and nuts.
+They have a single small stomach which limits their ability to store food.
 For this reason, to get enough food, they must feed for 15 to 17 hours each day.
 Brumbies often eat soil and visit mineral and salt licks to supplement their diets with essential nutrients, including salt, potassium, sodium, calcium, and magnesium.